timunie/Ava-ApiTests/website/docs/P_Avalonia_Platform_Screen_Bounds.md

-<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Platform/Screen.cs#L79" title="View the source code">View Source</a>
+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Controls/Platform/Screen.cs#L79" title="View the source code">View Source</a>

 #### Property Value
-PixelRect

-##
-This generally is the raw pixel counts in both the X and Y direction.
+<a href="T_Avalonia_PixelRect">PixelRect</a>This generally is the raw pixel counts in both the X and Y direction.

 ## See Also